alyssablood/Biomolecular-Design-with-AI-Perez-Lab/README.md

 ProteinMPNN: Optimizes amino acid sequences for most stable protein backbones.
 Good for designing new target proteins.

 RFDiffusion: Generates new protein backbones using diffusion models.
-Adds in noise to allow for flexibility in structure.
+Adds in noise to allow for flexibility in folding.
 Results MUST be checked carefully.
 It is very easy to add too much noise and generate garbage outputs.

 **Protein Folding**